ASAserge-cloud/Max_value_in_array/README.md

 # Max_value_in_array
-Gets the maximum value in array
+Gets the maximum value in  an array created and populated by the user